UK's FTSE falls as Tesco tumbles

 is contracting.

+An 11 percent fall at Tesco took the most points off the

-drop since January 2012 - after the firm said it had called in
+FTSE 100, after the firm said it had called in its lawyers as

 Traders said Tesco's admission would add more pressure to a